dougct/function-call-fusion/README.md

     + CountPredCand: implementation of a pass that counts opportunities for function call fusion;
     + FunctionFusion: implementation of function call fusion in LLVM;
     + TestSuite: test suite makefiles and reports used to gather stats for both implementations described above.
+  - The doc directory contains the source files of our paper.